Jbleezy/BO2-Reimagined/README.md

 * Landing on top of an enemy player that is prone downs the bottom player
 * Increased max radius for landing on top of an enemy player by 33%
 * Decreased max height for landing on top of an enemy player by 40%
-* Added kill feed (includes downs, revives, and bleedouts)
+* Added kill feed (includes downs, revives, and bleed outs)
 * Added player kills on scoreboard
 * Added player downed and bled out icons on scoreboard
 * Removed Monkey Bombs from the Mystery Box